 Stay positive and grow your resilience outside of and in the workplace!

-James is approaching the final part of his treatment – a huge reason to feel positive while acknowledging the rollercoaster we’ve been on over the past few months.
+James is approaching the final part of his treatment – a huge reason to feel positive while acknowledging the rollercoaster we’ve been on.
 I know that without a conscious focus on protecting myself, things would have felt far more challenging.